 7.1 Depositor Protection 43 sets out the PRA's rule for calculating the FSCS tariff base for deposit-takers (the Class A tariff base).
-Depositor Protection 43.2 requires firms to do this calculation on the basis of covered deposits from the SCV file.
-Depositor Protection 43.1 requires firms to include the total balance of deposits in any account which holds funds to which the account holder is not absolutely entitled.
-Any funds which the firm has confirmed are not covered deposits may be excluded.
+The PRA expects firms to include in this calculation covered deposits from the SCV file and the total balance of deposits in any non-active account or account which holds funds to which the account holder is not absolutely entitled.